IV Ketamine Infusions at Relief Mental Health

 After an initial consultation and if the patient is deemed clinically appropriate, an appointment is scheduled for the patient to return at his or her earliest convenience.
 Here’s what treatment looks like:

-• Patient and clinician will take about 15 minutes to prepare and get settled in a private, quiet room with a comfortable chair.
+• Patient and clinician will take about 15 minutes to prepare and get settled in a private, quiet room with a comfortable chair and administer the infusion through an IV.

 • The infusion itself will last 45 minutes.